ionut-t/notes/README.md

 # Notes CLI

-A simple notes manager written in Go.
+A simple, lightweight command-line notes manager written in Go.

+## Features

+- Create, view, and manage markdown notes from your terminal
+- Customizable storage location and editor

 ## Installation